top of page

 MEET OUR TEAM

-The South Baldwin Literacy Council is composed of seven staff members, a board of directors, and a large network of volunteers who work together to improve the lives of students in our community.
+The South Baldwin Literacy Council is composed of six staff members, a board of directors, and a large network of volunteers who work together to improve the lives of students in our community.
 Our team members’ unique and diverse backgrounds contribute to the overall success of the South Baldwin Literacy Council.
 Although our team is varied, our devotion to community improvement has led us to the South Baldwin Literacy Council.
 Please take a moment to learn more about each of our team members and how they contribute to our cause.

 Taylor Johns